shendr82/Beam_viewer_GUI/README.md

 	- files not included in this pakage (see on Beam: /data/W7-X/APDCAM/'shotID')

 IMPORTANT:
+	Insall and use nptdms 0.18.1 version (conda install -c conda-forge nptdms=0.18.1)

 	TDMS_class_for_GUI2.py
 		Line 167 - Check TDMS file location on you drive Line 766 - Check CMOS file location on you drive (directory should be shotID)